I own a wolf/malamute mix, Dezzy, and I've learned a lot about training and caring for wolfdogs.

-About a month ago, I adopted a wolf malamute mix puppy from a couple that was moving and just couldn't take her with them.
-Dezzy is almost five months old and she is the first dog over ten pounds that I have ever owned.
+I adopted a wolf/malamute mix puppy from a couple that was moving and just couldn't take her with them.
+Dezzy is almost five months old, and she is the first dog over ten pounds that I have ever owned.
 Because of my lack of experience and the fact that she's part wolf, I felt daunted by the task but couldn't help but fall in love with her big brown eyes the moment I saw her.

+Of course, a lot depends on what type of dog contributed its DNA.
 At five months, Dezzy is already a big girl.
-I don't know her approximate weight or height yet, but as you can see from the second photo at the right, her paws are already almost as big as my palm.
+I don't know her approximate weight or height yet, but as you can see from the photo above, her paws are already almost as big as my palm.
 According to ucadogs.com, wolfdog mixes can weigh 70–100 pounds at 25–32 inches tall.
 This fact is for females only, so be aware that males can be much heavier and bigger.
-They also have dense fur that can come in a grizzled sable, white or black phased.
+They also have dense fur that can come in a grizzled sable, white, or black phased.

 The advantage to their puppy stage is that wolfdogs can learn to get along with other animals or children and develop other habits early on that you would like them to carry on into adulthood.
-Dezzy personally has her own best friend in my boyfriend's Blue Heeler, Bailey.
-Lately poor old Bailey has been going a little nuts having a puppy follow her, mimic her, and tease her all the time but they still get along well enough to share a drink (third photo to the right) or just play around.
+Dezzy has her own best friend in my boyfriend's Blue Heeler, Bailey.
+Lately poor old Bailey has been going a little nuts having a puppy follow her, mimic her, and tease her all the time but they still get along well enough to share a drink or just play around.

 I've found that as long as Dezzy has plenty of water and opportunity to play, she's easy to handle.
 She doesn't do well with laying around for long periods of time because she has unlimited amounts of energy.
 She loves interacting with other dogs but it's best to keep her around those closer to her size that can defend themselves because she can get a little rough.